sel8888/harmonic-shape-transform-2026-koncept/README.md

 Harmonic Semantic Topology
 ### A New Concept for Shape Transformation Using Harmonic Notes

+""Every shape and every physical system possesses its own harmonic note — the smoothest intrinsic scalar field that expresses its internal organization.
+HST extracts this note, normalizes it, and uses it as a universal intermediate state for mapping between shapes of arbitrary topology""

 This repository contains the first public description of the **Harmonic Shape Transform (HST)** — a new mathematical concept for transforming shapes using the internal harmonic structure of a domain.
 The idea is based on the observation that every shape has its own *harmonic note*, defined as a normalized eigenfunction of the Laplace operator.
 This harmonic note can serve as a universal intermediate representation between shapes.

 **Author:** Pavel Krahulik